-Ransomware attacks can put your business’ sensitive information at risk and cost you time and money.
+Ransomware attacks can put your business' sensitive information at risk and cost you time and money.
+In this article, we'll describe how ransomware attacks work and their identifiable characteristics, pointing out common targets, and providing tips your business can use to defend itself against data loss and downtime.

 Ransomware is a form of malicious software.
 It involves locking and encrypting a person’s computer or device files, then demanding ransom to get access back.